Want a new spring in your step? Confidence to smile again?

 On some areas of your mouth you may have a build up of calcium deposits on the teeth.
 This is called calculus or tartar.
 If left in place the gum can become inflamed under the calculus area, so the dentist will make a note of this and may wish to provide some cleaning for you as part of your dental treatment, with our Dental Hygienist.

-Your dentist will also check you TMJ (Temporomandibular Joint).
-The main causes of teeth grinding and clenching (Bruxism) are stress, and poor bite.
+Your dentist will also check your jaw (to be technical, they will check your Temporomandibular Joint or TMJ).
+The main causes of teeth grinding and clenching (called Bruxism) are stress and poor bite.
 People often take out their worries, fears and stress subconsciously, while they sleep, causing the muscles and joints associated with the mouth to become strained and over-worked.
-These muscles can go into spasm, and joints can become inflamed and result in the pain of TMJ.
+These muscles can go into spasm, and joints can become inflamed and result in pain in your jaw.
+You may even be waking up with headaches and wondering why!
 Teeth clenching and grinding can also result in the loss of enamel, causing teeth to become more sensitive and causing the eventual need for root canal therapy and crowns.
 Grinding can also cause teeth to fracture and can cause mobility of the teeth.